 but now with a mysterious

-Many stores all around the world were inside with lots of great games that
+Many stores around the world now had plenty of great games that suddenly

 This including Sunrise in Europe, they had hundreds of games which now lay

 on the stock.

 That company that made it all possible was not able to handle its own